hashicorp/nomad/website/source/docs/http/json-jobs.html.md

 * `ChangeSignal` - Specifies the signal to send to the task as a string like "SIGUSR1" or "SIGINT".
 This option is required if the `ChangeMode` is `signal`.

+* `perms` - Specifies the rendered template's permissions.
+File permissions are given as octal of the unix file permissions rwxrwxrwx.

 * `Splay` - Specifies a random amount of time to wait between 0ms and the given splay value before invoking the change mode.
 Should be specified in